ManjitBedi/CubeTrip/README.md

 * Use shape primtives for the objects that specify the node for the road in the SCN file - to be able to see them!
 * change the way the 3D objects are attached to nodes;  I should check how anchor points work in this context.
 When rotating the objects;  it seems they are being rotated from a corner & not the centre of the object.
 * There is a problem with the tree & road meshes having the materials turn on & off.
 What am I missing?

+It took some thinking & experimenting; I got a camera to move with a node & follow the object using scene constraints.